The Love the ROM $15M Centennial Campaign: Creating the Next Century Together

 The ROM's new exterior will include a living laboratory of gardens that will teach the community about the incredible diversity of life on earth and our current conservation projects.
 Together with your support, we can create an urban green space at the centre of Canada’s largest city that will foster ecological consciousness among citizens, stronger neighbourhood ties and a greater sense of community.

 “Our aim is to create a singular public space the city will treasure, which will create another layer of attachment and engagement with the ROM.”
 Siamak Hariri, Architect

-Photo: Conceptual rendering of the revitalized ROM Plaza.
+Photo: Conceptual rendering of the revitalized ROM Plaza (detail).
 Courtesy of Hariri Pontarini Architects.

 The Director’s Centennial Fund: Every Great City Deserves a Great Museum